OCISRAEL/oci-foundations-lab/README.md

 5. After you've finished editing, press the "**esc**" key, then **"shift" + ":"** , then write **:wq** and finally press the "**enter**" key to save your changes

-## STEP 11 : Running The Application
+## STEP 11 : Run The Application
+### Objective: Start the application to validate the setup and confirm everything is functioning correctly.

 1. Install pip